 - We give you the ability to share information with other individuals through features like DNA Relatives.
 You will always need to take a positive action to share your information, for example, DNA Relatives is subject to an opt-in requirement before we share your information with potential relative matches.

 - You may independently decide to disclose your information to friends and/or family members, doctors, health care professionals, or other individuals outside our Services, including through third-party services such as social networks and third-party apps that connect to our website and mobile apps through our application programming interface ("API"); always review the privacy policies of third-party apps and services before sharing your information.

 - We may share anonymized and aggregate information with third-parties; anonymized and aggregate information is any information that has been stripped of your name and contact information and aggregated with information of others or anonymized so that you cannot reasonably be identified as an individual.

-- We will use your information and share it with third-parties for scientific research purposes only if you sign a Consent Document.
+- We will use your genetic information and/or self-reported information and share it with third-parties for scientific research purposes only if you sign the appropriate Consent Document.
 Note that we will disclose your individual-level information only if we obtain additional explicit consent from you.

 - There may be some consequences of using 23andMe Services that you haven't thought of, you should read our guide of the surprising things you may find out from using the service before submitting your saliva sample and personal information.

 - If you have any questions about our privacy practices, please email us at email@example.com or send a letter to the address provided at the bottom of our full privacy statement.

 Full Privacy Statement

 This privacy statement applies to all websites owned and operated by 23andMe, Inc ("23andMe"), including www.23andme.com.
 Our Privacy Statement is designed to help you better understand how we collect, use, store, process, and transfer your information when operating our website, mobile apps, products, software and other services (collectively "Service" or "Services").Contents